keiner12345/keiner12345/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-👨‍💻 &nbsp;I am Currently Working at Quinbay Technologies in Banglore as Backend Developer.\
-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Information Technology at New Horizon College of Engineering .\
-🌱 &nbsp;I'm on track for learning more about Web3, Microservice Based Architecture, Machine Learning.\
-✍️ &nbsp;In my free time, I pursue Logo Designing and Blog Writing as hobbies/side hustles.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at gzkeiner@gmail.com!
-I'll try to respond as soon as I can.\
+I'll try to respond as soon as I can.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>